NCIP/cagrid-portal/cagrid-1-0/caGrid/projects/graph/README.txt

+NOTE: the readme's in the graph project and the actual implementation of the graph project are a little out of sync.
+Im still working on the implementation so please hold on from actually using anything from here as all the API's , etc. have not been polished.

+-forhad

 the graph project currently holds several disparate sub-projects that should be moved to their own places.
 There are dependencies amongst them however.